nirlan/Steganography/README.md

 # Steganography
-A JavaScript code to hide a picture into another one, an than extract it.
+A JavaScript code to hide a picture into another one, and than, extract it.